 A few things before you click through:

-- Budget 2–3 hours for initial setup.
+• Budget 2 to 3 hours for initial setup.
 WordPress installs in one click, but theme setup and adding your content takes time.

 If you want to see how Hostinger compares across five budget hosting options, we have a full side-by-side in our best web hosting for freelancers guide →.